Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 08/25/2021 Release

+#### Notes
+We believe we have fixed most issues dealing with photos and data not showing in certain cases after they are added.
+Please reach out immediately if you still see bad behavior after upgrading to the newest version of CRISP Mobile

+We are now enforcing some rules around favorites and photo sync.
+Now, the mobile app will only sync DOWN photos from Favorite projects to cut down on bandwidth and storage requirements

+#### Features
+**Inspection Number Helper Enhancement (Web)**: In order to help Reviewing Engineers and Admins properly number inspections, we have added a feature that filters the Inspection Number Helper by phase.

+**PAS Report Output (Web & Mobile)**: The PAS report output now includes all unreviewed NCI and IOC observations

+**Report Output Provider (Web & Mobile)**: We have switched from the SaaS version of JSReports to the self-hosted version.
+No changes should be noticible, but it will mitigate any timeouts

+**Report Output Change - Milestones (Web)**: The report output for Milestone inspections will now include ALL milestones, regardless of whether an inspection has been done against them or not

+**Project Details > Contacts (Web)**: Contacts that have been previously associated with the client will be prioritized at the top of the contacts list when adding new contacts

+**Swap Observation Text for Primary Location/Primary Photo Description (Mobile)**: In place of the Observation Text we now surface the Description of the Primary Photo from the Primary Location

 ## 08/12/2021 Release

 #### Notes